prepare.blog

 Realistic Capacity Estimates

-• Studio apartment (400–500 sq ft): 2-week supply for 1 adult using under-bed, one closet, and kitchen cabinet space — roughly 20–25 cubic feet of storage.
+• Studio apartment (400–500 sq ft): Two-week supply for one adult using under-bed, one closet, and kitchen cabinet space — roughly 20–25 cubic feet of storage.

-Climate Control and Environmental Monitoring for Storage Areas
+Climate Control and Environmental Monitoring

 Monitoring is cheap and essential.
 Place a $10–15 digital hygrometer in each storage zone and check it monthly.
 My basement in the Willamette Valley runs 65–70% relative humidity without intervention.
 A $140 dehumidifier dropped it to 48% and eliminated condensation on my storage bins within a week.
 That one purchase probably saved hundreds of dollars in supplies.

-Simple interventions by location:
+Simple fixes by location:

 • Basements: Run a dehumidifier, especially spring through fall.
-Keep containers off concrete floors using wooden pallets or plastic shelf risers — concrete wicks moisture upward through contact.
+Keep containers off concrete floors using wooden pallets or plastic shelf risers — concrete wicks moisture upward through direct contact.

 • Garages: Reflective insulation panels (radiant barrier) on the ceiling and walls reduce temperature swings dramatically.
 A 4x25-foot roll costs under $50 and installs with a staple gun.
+If you’re in a humid Gulf Coast climate, you’ll likely need both radiant barrier and a dehumidifier.

 • Interior closets: Usually the most stable environment in any home.
 If you only have one optimal zone, prioritize food and medications here.